jvanheld/IBIS_2024/HOWTO.md

 make -f makefiles/02_peak-motifs.mk param EXPERIMENT=GHTS
 ```

-All the other variables will be updated automatically for the GHTS (genomic high-throughput selex) data.
+All the other variables will be updated automatically for the GHTS (genomic high-throughput SELEX) data.